 This was definitely easier in a smaller, more nimble motorhome.
 Such a fast travel pace would have been more challenging with a bigger rig, especially a truck and trailer because of all the extra set up and pack down involved.
 But, if we were traveling in a larger RV, we would have traveled at a slower pace.
 So this was all a conscious choice.

 OK, now let’s talk about the rig we chose to travel in this winter.

 Why Did We Rent a Class C Motorhome?

 If you have been following us for a while, you would know that during our 6+ years of full time RVing, we traveled in Class A motorhomes (a gas, then a diesel) and towed a car.
 And a couple of years ago, we got a small Casita camper travel trailer – that we towed with our Jeep – for short getaway trips.

-When we started planning this winter RV trip, we asked ourselves what kind of experience we wanted.
+When we started planning this RV trip to Florida, we asked ourselves what kind of experience we wanted.
 Having rented Class B+ and C RVs in previous years, we had even considered downsizing to a smaller rig.
 We knew this kind of RV suited us well for trips like this.
 Even though we already had the Casita sitting in our driveway, we knew that wasn’t an option for this longer trip.